pondichys/scw_iac/terraform/README.md

 # Terraform deployment code

+This page explains the `Terraform` setup of my IaC on Scaleway cloud.

-## Create a bucket for terraform state file.
+## Create a bucket for Terraform state file

-This should be the only resource created manually.
-Terraform can store its state file either locally or at a remote location.
-Working with a local state file is ok for personnal use on a single computer but if you plan to work alone but on multiple computers or if you plan to work with multiple people on the same infrastructure, the state file must be stored on a remote backend.
+This should be the only resource created manually. `Terraform` can store its state file either locally or at a remote location.
+Working with a local state file is ok for personnal use on a single computer but if you plan to work alone on multiple computers or if you plan to work with multiple people on the same infrastructure, the state file must be stored on a remote backend.

-Terraform enables the storage of the state file on a S3 compatible storage.
+`Terraform` enables the storage of the state file on a S3 compatible storage.
 The Scaleway BLOB storage is a service compatible with S3.

-> Caution: Scaleway BLOB storage does not offer state file locking and as such is not suitable for mutiple people to work on the same terraform deployment.
+> Caution: Scaleway BLOB storage does not offer state file locking and as such is not suitable for multiple people to work on the same terraform deployment at the same time!

 ## Initialize the remote backend

 To initialize the remote backend to Scaleway, follow the steps here under.

-Create a provider.tf file with the following content
+Create a `main.tf` file with the following content

 ```hcl
 provider "scaleway" {